ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Personally Identifiable Information.
 Thus, an Attester must trust entities to which it sends Evidence, to not reveal sensitive data to unauthorized parties.
-The Verifier may share this information with other authorized parties, according rules that it controls.
+The Verifier might share this information with other authorized parties, according rules that it controls.
 In the background-check model, this Evidence may also be revealed to Relying Party(s).